jdereg/json-io/README.md

 Featured on http://json.org.
 ___
 ### Revision History
+ * 4.5.0
+  * Black-list support for excluding fields.
+Submitted by @sgandon
  * 4.4.0
   * JsonReader.jsonToMaps() API is no longer recommended (not yet deprecated).
 These can easily be turned into JsonReader.jsonToJava(json, [(JsonReader.USE_MAPS):true]).
 The one difference is the return value will match the return value type of the JSON (not always be a Map).
  * 4.3.1